kem79/try-rabbitmq/example_6/readme.md

 ## Conclusion
 It is not possible to create 2 consumers with one blocking connection to scale up message consumer.
-The only way to work with blocking connection is to create 1 connection and 1 dedicated per consumer thread/process.
+The only way to work with blocking connection is to create 1 connection and 1 channel per consumer thread/process.

 The best option to scale consumer is to use a thread pool to delegate tasks in the callback() method.
+This is the topic of example_7